pocomane/brewed-in-the-apocalypse/bita-tasty.md

 ```

 __World Reactions__ are clues that help the Wold to make something happen in the fictional
 reality of the game.
-Since the World has to _Drape the Rules in Fiction_, the
+Since the Scenarist has to _Drape the Rules in Fiction_, the
 end result of a Reaction is __simply a short narration__: the NPCs say and do
 stuff, the consequences of some action are shown, some meaningful detail is
 brought to the Protagonists' attention.
 And then __always__ add: "_What do you
 do?_"

 It is important to notice, though, that Reactions are __not__ meant to always
 be problematic or challenging.
-They are __not__ a way for the World to "punish"
+They are __not__ a way for the Scenarist to "punish"
 an unlucky roll or a poor decision.
 They are meant to make Protagonists' lives
 interesting, to achieve your __Agenda,__ and to implement your __Principles__.
 This sometimes means challenging and even hurting (_or killing!_) the PCs, but
 other times could mean giving them unexpectedly good news, revealing tempting
 opportunities, or allowing for some respite.
-Part of the World's job is to
+Part of the Scenarist's job is to
 judge how to best use their Reactions on a case-by-case basis during active
 play.